 Hydropower Sustainability Assessment Protocol

-Protocol assessments use objective evidence to create a sustainability profile, which can be used to identify gaps and drive continuous improvement.
+Assessments use objective evidence to create a sustainability profile, which can be used to identify gaps and drive continuous improvement.
 These assessments are delivered by fully accredited assessors.

 How the protocol was created